 If you allow yourself to be dragged into the place where you want to “change” him, you may be setting yourself up for disappointments and waiting for a long time, while missing out on the “real deal.”
 That would also mean that you put yourself in the position of convincing him and proving yourself to him.
 This is how you lose yourself in the relationship and forget what you are about and what your needs are.

 This man may not have serious intentions, and that may be fine for you if you are not looking for anything serious.
-Be careful if you start falling in love because you may be interested in becoming more serious.
+Be careful if you’re looking for love after divorce because you may be interested in becoming more serious than he is.
 You may be setting yourself up for disappointment and heartbreak if you continue.
 He may like you and be drawn to be with you, but he may value having his options open above committing to you.
 If you stay in this relationship, you will always feel shortchanged because you are not getting what you are after: commitment and dedication.

 Don’t let the description of this man discourage you from dating.
 You are dating in order to get to know the people and to have fun.
 At the beginning stage take it more casually and enjoy the ride.
 As there are these types of men that may bring disappointments, there are men that are worthy of your serious consideration.
 Remember, although stats are stacked against you, you only need one man.
 Your intention to find him is more important than statistics about dating success.
 Of course, this has to be followed by smart action.

-By being open about your intentions from the start, you will put yourself in the position of power.
+By being open about your intentions from the start, whether it’s to find love after divorce or to just simply meet people casually, you will put yourself in the position of power.
 This means that you will be able to remember what you are after and you will exude confidence.
 You will be able to attract the right man, those who will appreciate your openness and who will do everything to gain your trust in his ability to be the man you want.
 This is, of course, if he thinks that you are the right woman for him.
 If not, it was nice to meet him and have coffee with him.